 Three minutes later Messi chested down the ball inside the box and then half volleyed home to rob Mexico of the win.

-- FIFA World Cup 2018: Marksman Mauro Icardi misses out as Argentina name squad
+- FIFA World Cup 2018: Lionel Messi misses penalty as Iceland hold Argentina

 - Argentina thump Bolivia 7-0 in international friendly